 During the Victorian era, slide bracelets were made from old keepsake jewelry parts, stickpin heads, rings, small pins and buttons.....

-When vintage looked back on the antique past...a little background...
+When vintage looked back on the antiquarian past...a little background...